sbhrwl/aws/1.Basics/README.md

 - [ELB](1.Fundamentals/7.ELB/README.md)
   - NLB, ALB, CLB, ELB Health checks
   - NLB-Routing, Encryption in Transit, NLB-BYOIP - Static IP
-  - ONLY ALB supports path-based routing and host-based routing, ALB- Authentication via CUP, ALB - Weighted Routing
+  - ONLY ALB supports path-based routing and host-based routing (Perfect Forward Secrecy), ALB- Authentication via CUP, ALB - Weighted Routing
   - How to make an Application running in multi AZ on EC2 instances backed by Aurora DB exposed via ALB resilient to sporadic increase in request rate
   - Distribute traffic between On premise servers and AWS Web servers deployed on EC2
   - Configure a NAT gateway for each AZ with an Elastic IP,